thereferences/systems/docs/source/data/parts/composition.md

 ## What does each data set instance represent?

 Describe what each instance, i.e., row, of the data set represents.
-Although peculiar, if the data set is multi-representational, e.g., an instance in a merchant's data base table might represent one of:

-* an online reading event
-* an online product purchasing event
-* an online download event
+Although peculiar, if the data set is multi-representational, e.g., an instance in a merchant's data base table might represent one of: (a) an online reading event, (b) an online product purchasing event, or \(c\) an online download event.
 Each representation must be described.

 <br>
 <br>